Arkansas Unemployment Insurance Claims

 Will I be required to report to a Local Office after filing my claim?

-• There may be some circumstances in which you may still be required to report to your Local Office, although most items are handled online.
+- There may be some circumstances where you may still be required to report to your Local Office, although most items are handled online.

 Contact the UI Service Center